draeger-lab/R-DRUGS/README.md

 - The scripts are numbered according to their order of execution.
 - Influenza was used as an example.
 However, all other viruses were processed, evaluated, and analyzed in the same way.
 - For the CoreModels and CoreReactions, only a small subset of files were uploaded due to storage space reasons.
 The remaining files can be generated accordingly using the provided code.
-- The matlab models are uploaded as compressed files.

 #### To convert hierarchical models defined with the Hierarchical Model Composition package into their "flattened" versions use the script within the `flatteningScript` directory.
 ___________________________________________________________________________________________________________